ablotekar/OneD-Fluid-Simulation-Python/README.md

 ## Fluid simulation codes

 The fluid simulation codes are written by using the different useful function from package **"fluidplasma"**.
-In the following subsections, the information of some codes is give.
+In the following subsections, the information of of some codes is give.

 ### Ion acoustic solitary wave simulation